Importing EBSD Data edit page

 Importing EBSD data using the import wizard

 In many cases however, importing EBSD data is not that straightforward as suggested above.
-The reason is that during the measuring process different reference systems are involved and resulting coordinates, i.e., the spatial coordinates and the Euler angles, are often not stored in a consistent way by comercials software.
+The reason is that during the measuring process different reference systems are involved and resulting coordinates, i.e., the spatial coordinates and the Euler angles, are often not stored in a consistent way by commercial software.
 Please read EBSD Reference Systems for more information about how to set up reference frames correctly.

 In order to help the user to import EBSD data consistently to a fixed specimen reference frame (which the user should know), MTEX provide the import wizard as a graphical user interface.
 The import_wizard can be started either by typing into the command line